 Xylitol can also help repair damage to the enamel.
 Saliva that has xylitol in it is more alkaline than saliva that’s been stimulated by other sugar products.
 After chewing gum with xylitol, the concentration of basic amino acids and ammonia in saliva and plaque may rise, and the plaque pH rises as well.
 When pH is above a certain level, calcium and phosphate salts in saliva start to move into weakened parts of the enamel, beginning the process of hardening them up again.
 Both the US Food and Drug Administration and the European Union have officially recognized the oral health benefits of xylitol.

-Aspartame is one of the most common and popular artificial sweeteners, and is actually quit a bit sweeter than sugar itself.
+Aspartame is one of the most common and popular artificial sweeteners, and is actually quite a bit sweeter than sugar itself.
 It is often used as a low-calorie alternative to sugar, and like xylitol, it is not a threat to oral health.
 However, it has not been found to have any benefit to oral health, either.

 As with xylitol, sorbitol is another naturally occurring sugar alcohol, but it is more commonly used.
 The effects of sorbitol are similar to aspartame, and has also been found to be neither harmful nor helpful to your oral health.